 A special creation for Mike Tyson back in 1986.

 Salt-N-Pepa album cover in 1988, featuring Dapper Dan creations

 While it’s no surprise that the designer brands objected to the unofficial use of their logos, what Dapper Dan created was a totally original re-imagination of style.
 It wasn’t available to him or his community, so they made it their own.
 Love it or hate it, it’s well-worth a look for anybody interested in a crossroads of aesthetics, class and culture.

 Above: Olympic gold and silver medalist, Diane Dixon.
 Below: A pair of Dapper Dan sneakers that recently sold at auction.

-In 2017, under the creative vision of Alessandro Michele, Gucci sent a near-exact replica of a Dapper Dan coat circa 1980s down the runway for their Resort 2017 collection.
+In 2017, under the creative direction of Alessandro Michele, Gucci sent a near-exact replica of a Dapper Dan coat circa 1980s down the runway for their Resort 2017 collection.
 (Yup, the same guy everybody was suing two decades prior.
 What do they say again?
 Something about “good artists copy, great artists steal”?

 In the blink of an eye, the internet was up in arms about Gucci’s use of Dan’s design, with many calling out the dangers of cultural appropriation and the lack of diversity in the fashion industry.
 But Gucci responded in the best possible way, announcing a long term official collaboration with Dapper Dan.

 Finally, he would have all the designer fabrics a tailor could dream of inside a beautifully-restored Harlem brownstone dripping in red velvet and Italian furnishings.
 We visited his new Harlem set-up for ourselves in 2018, to see what’s been cooking behind the the appointment-only, velvet curtains of a fresh atelier…